-Hassan Mir, MD, FRCPC, is a cardiologist in the Divisions of Cardiology and Cardiac Prevention and Rehabilitation at the University of Ottawa Heart Institute, and an assistant professor of medicine at the University of Ottawa.
+Hassan Mir, MD, FRCPC, is a cardiologist in the Divisions of Cardiology and Cardiac Prevention and Rehabilitation at the University of Ottawa Heart Institute, and program chair of The Ottawa Model for Smoking Cessation.
+He is also an assistant professor of medicine at the University of Ottawa.

 Dr. Mir received his B.Sc.
 (Hon) in Life Sciences at McMaster University.
 He went on to complete his undergraduate medical education at the University of Western Ontario.
 From there, he completed his internal medicine and cardiology residency training at McMaster University, where he served as a chief resident in 2015 and 2018, respectively.
 Dr. Mir went on to complete additional fellowship training in advanced echocardiography (2018-2020) and cardiovascular prevention and rehabilitation (2019-2020) at the University Health Network, University of Toronto.

 Dr. Mir has a strong interest in clinical research and recently completed the Program in Clinical Effectiveness at Harvard University (2020).
 He is concurrently pursuing his Master of Health Informatics at the University of Toronto (2020-2022) and Master of Public Health at the Harvard T.H.
 Chan School of Public Health (2021-2022).
 Throughout his training, Hassan has been recognized for his outstanding clinical, research, and leadership skills at the local, national, and international level.
 Dr. Mir has received over $200,000 in peer-reviewed funding to support his research activities to date.

 Dr. Mir is currently an executive member of the Health Promotions Committee of the Canadian Society of internal Medicine, and an executive member of the American College of Physicians Ontario Chapter.
 He is also a member of the Awards Subcommittee of the Royal College of Physicians and Surgeons of Canada.